-The IACUC will check vaporizers for compliance with this policy during the semi-annual site visits.
+During IACUC semi-annual site visits vaporizers are reviewed for compliance with this policy..
 EH&S will also check for expired inspection stickers when performing laboratory audits.

 EXPOSURE MONITORING

 - When necessary, the IACUC Office coordinates with EH&S to conduct exposure monitoring according to established industrial hygiene practices. - Based upon monitoring results, periodic air sampling may be scheduled and modifications made to the environmental conditions if possible.